velten-group/velten-group.github.io/team/index.md

   tooltip: About our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-face-smile" %}Team

 We are a small interdisciplinary team of people with a shared passion for research and the commitment to succeed as a team.
+Want to [join us](join)?

 {% include section.html %}